 - Ditch Paper: Where you can, try to use alternatives to paper like stone paper notebooks from A Good Company, Bamboo toilet paper, or seed cards from tentree.

 - Plant a Tree: Do some research to see if your area has tree planting events.
 These are often put on by forest services or nonprofit organizations.
-Volunteering is a great way to learn how to plant trees and experience their benefit firsthand.
+A great benefit of volunteering is it can provide way to learn how to plant trees and experience their benefit firsthand.

 - Support Conservation: Organizations like Casey Trees in Washington DC and The Arbor Day Foundation are in the business of planting trees and educating the public on all things tree-related.
 Donate your time, dollars, or sign up for their newsletters to learn more about why trees are so important for the planet and people on it.

 - Purchase Ethical Goods: Specifically shade-grown and fair trade coffee promotes land conservation in rainforests.
 Supporting regenerative agriculture also benefits trees because many farmers use agroforestry to cultivate healthier soil.
-You can also buy from companies fighting climate change or use our Buy Ensemble Directory to find ethical companies.
+You can also buy eco-friendly gifts, vote with your dollar by choosing companies fighting climate change or use our Buy Ensemble Directory to find ethical companies.

 - Use Ecosia: Did you know that there’s a search engine that plants trees every time you search?
 Search with Ecosia to plant trees right from your home!